How do I increase my scholarship funding?

 - Your Increase Request deadline can be found in your Scholar Portal.
 We will also send reminders leading up until your deadline.

 How do I submit the Award Increase Request?

 Award Increase Requests must be submitted through the Scholar Portal.
-For an Award Increase Request to be complete, Scholars must upload the required documentation within their request:
+You must upload the following with your request:

-- A Classification of Instructional Program (CIP) letter from the college or university
+- A Classification of Instructional Program (CIP) letter from your college or university

 What is a CIP code?

 The Classification of Instructional Program (CIP) code is a national classification system for all majors, minors, options, and courses.